tianjialiu/HMS-Smoke/README.md

 | [GOES-19/East](https://developers.google.com/earth-engine/datasets/tags/goes-19) | 2025/04-present | 2 km |

 ### HMS on Google Earth Engine
-The processed HMS smoke product can be used for analysis on Google Earth Engine (EE) and downloaded as yearly files.
+The processed HMS smoke product can be used for analysis on Google Earth Engine and downloaded as yearly files.
+Note that 2005-2010 includes gap-filled smoke densities (`fillFlag` > 0).
 ```
 // read HMS smoke polygons and active fires by year
 var inYear = 2020;